 2 Forsyth Street THE ROYAL HOTEL

-In 1857, the large limestone residence was built on the southeastern corner of Forsyth and Madoc St. It was occupied by the Marmora Ironworks manager, David Bentley and his wife, Sarah Hodgkins.
+In 1857, a large limestone residence was built on the southeastern corner of Forsyth and Madoc St. It was occupied by the Marmora Ironworks manager, David Bentley and his wife, Sarah Hodgkins.

 In 1880, Gordon McWilliams and his wife, Chloe Bonley would change the building from a private residence to a public hotel which was called the Royal Hotel.
 Click here to read his beautifully written 1906 obituary.

 CHECK OUT OUR NEW VIDEO - PORCHES OF THE ROYAL HOTEL

 While a 1913 fire did some damage to the hotel, a fire on May 24, 1914, did serious damage to the interior of the newly renovated Royal Hotel, and when repaired was reduced to two floors.

 After the fire in 1914, ownership of the Royal Hotel property was syndicated with locals buying shares in a new company formed to rebuild it.
 "When it is completed, the Hotel will be in a class by itself as far as smaller towns and villages are concerned."

 The Marmora Herald reported the forming of a Hotel Company on February 5, 1914.

 "A meeting was held on Tuesday evening to organize a hotel company with the objectives of erecting a new hotel on the site of the old Royal Hotel .
 Upwards of $5000.00 worth of stock has been subscribed locally and there seems to be little doubt that the work will be undertaken at once.
 The need for a new and commodious hotel was felt keenly by practically every businessman, as the number of travelers and others visiting Marmora at present is hardly 25% of the number before the fire."

 By 1906 ownership was in the hands of Wm.
 Golding